f5devcentral/f5-velos-training/docs/velos_security.rst

 Superuser Role via WebUI using Named Groups on LDAP/Active Directory
 ---------------------------------------------------------------------

 Within the WebUI you can map the superuser role to a remote LDAP group.
-Go to the **Authentiction and Access -> Users & Roles** page and thgen select **Roles**.
+Go to the **Authentication and Access -> Users & Roles** page and then select **Roles**.
 Then click on the **superuser** role to edit it.

 .. image:: images/velos_security/super-user.png
   :align: center
   :scale: 70%

-Here you can map the supoeruser role either to a UNIX GID or an LDAP Remote Group, it does not support the configuration of both, so you must pick one method.
+Here you can map the superuser role either to a UNIX GID or an LDAP Remote Group, it does not support the configuration of both, so you must pick one method.

 .. image:: images/velos_security/super-user-config.png
   :align: center
   :scale: 70%

-If you choose to use the LDAP Group mapping, then you must disable the unix attributes setting in the **Common LDAP Configration** section.
+If you choose to use the LDAP Group mapping, then you must disable the unix attributes setting in the **Common LDAP Configuration** section.

 .. image:: images/velos_security/unix-attributes.png